HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/mp-02/index.md

 # Media Protection
 ## MP-02 - Media Access

-Restrict access to [Assignment: organization-defined types of digital and/or non-digital media] to [Assignment: organization-defined personnel or roles].
+Restrict access to [digital and non-digital media pursuant to Appendix I of the HHS IS2P] to [authorized personnel].

 ## OPS Implementation